aws-samples/aws-secrets-manager-rotation-examples/README.md

 ### Amazon CloudFront API Key header injection<a name="sar-template-cloudfront-apikey-header-injection"></a>
 + **Name:** SecretsManagerCloudFront
 + **Supported service:** CloudFront\.
-This Lambda function will add a header to to requests from CloudFront to the backend origin service\.
+This Lambda function will add a header to requests from CloudFront to the backend origin service\.
 + **Rotation strategy:** A secret contains a json string of 3 active key values\.
 The Lambda Function will pop the oldest key, push a new key, then update a CloudFront distribution to match\.
 + **Expected `SecretString` structure:**